Registration for the 2025 festival is closed and final.

 - Cost: Included with festival registration.

-Another new trip this year goes along the Arkansas River in Pueblo county.
 Where there is water, there are birds.
-This route is a very popular destination for local birders.
+The Arkansas River, in Pueblo County, is a very popular destination for local birders.
 You will be on the lookout for migrating warblers as well as the many resident birds found here year-round.

 Dress for the weather, bring snacks, water, sunscreen , etc. This area can be very buggy; bring bug repellent.